contentful/forma-36/MIGRATION.md

 Note: When running this command for the first time it installs the package in the NPM cache.
 Make sure you run it again.

-When you run this command, prompt will ask you:
+When you run this command, the following prompt is displayed:

 ```bash
 run-all-v4: Update package json with new packages and remove old ones, remove v3 CSS imports and run all possible codemods for components.